dasch-swiss/dsp-docs/docs/developers/knora-ui/documentation/search/expert-search.md

 # Expert search (Component)

-The expert search is a textarea field in which Gravsearch queries can be written
+The expert search is a textarea field in which Gravsearch queries can be written.
+Complex search can be made this way but you must know the [Gravsearch language](https://docs.knora.org/paradox/03-apis/api-v2/query-language.html).

 ## Parameters